Dash-Industry-Forum/codem-isoboxer/README.md

 ## Description

 Codem-isoboxer is a small browser-based MPEG-4 (ISOBMFF) parser.
+It is meant to be small, fast and efficient.
+A typical use-case would be inclusion in a new player framework (for emerging standards such as MPEG-DASH which rely on ISOBMFF for most situations) or to extract metadata from MPEG-4 files.

 Currently a limited set of ISOBMFF boxes is supported (alphabetically):

 ### ISO/IEC 14496-12:2012 (ISOBMFF)
 * free / skip